 If there are technical problems during the study that result in an interruption of the study, we may exclude the data of involved participants depending on when data collection was interrupted.

-Lastly, participants who take much longer than estimated (> 1 hour) will also be excluded as the effects of the manipulation will not be present any longer.
+Lastly, participants who take much longer than estimated (> 1 hour) will also be excluded as it is unclear wheter the effects of the manipulation persist for such a long time.

 7) Sample Size.
 How many observations will be collected or what will determine sample size?
 No need to justify decision, but be precise about exactly how the number will be determined.